Op-Ed: Personal Finance, Anything but Personal

 Teacher Magazine. https://www.teachermagazine.com/au_en/articles/managing-your-financial-wellbeing

 Personal finance and well-being are things that we all deal with directly or indirectly, but what does it mean to actively try to improve your financial well-being?
 Does it mean using budgeting apps?
 Does it mean becoming financially literate?
-Does it mean you are just hoping that everything turns out all right?
+Does it mean just hoping that everything turns out all right?

 What if actively trying to improve your personal finances and financial well-being actually meant improving your community’s financial well-being?

 “Community well-being is the combination of social, economic, environmental, cultural, and political conditions identified by individuals and their communities as essential for them to flourish and fulfill their potential” (Delagran).
-An individual lives within a community and “when communities don’t thrive, individuals don’t thrive” (Roy et al., 2022).
+An individual lives within a community and “when communities don’t thrive, individuals don’t thrive” (Roy, et al., 2022).
 In this context, it only makes sense that the success of an individual relies on the success of their community.

 To begin to understand why communities have such an effect on the individual, one has to see how an individual is an essential part of a community.
 An individual has aspirations that eventually lead to sensations through emotions and thoughts (Walther, 2020).